First Pass Yield vs Rolled Throughput Yield vs Final Yield: Key Differences Explained

 What Is Final Yield?

-Final Yield counts all good units at the end of the process — including reworked ones.
-A unit reworked four times counts the same as one that sailed through clean.
+Final Yield counts all good units at the end of the process — including every unit that was reworked and eventually passed.
+A unit reworked four times counts identically to one that sailed through the line clean.
+Final Yield is the most optimistic of the three metrics and the one most likely to mislead if used for internal process decisions.

-Final Yield = (Total good units out, including reworked) ÷ (Total units entering Step 1) × 100
+Final Yield = (Total good units at end, including reworked) ÷ (Total units entering Step 1) × 100

 First Pass Yield vs RTY vs Final Yield: Side-by-Side Comparison